Table of Contents

 + The AK-47 was produced in much larger numbers.

-+ The AK-47 is the much cheaper rifle to built than the M16.
++ The AK-47 is a much cheaper rifle to built than the M16.

 To sum it up, both M16 and AK-47 have their own strengths and weaknesses.
 Both of these weapons continue to demonstrate their effectiveness.
 And both of these weapons remain in demand.
 The M16 has technical superiority in 3 key areas, including range, accuracy, and weight.